laminsaidy/Play_Battleship/README.md

 - The player and computer take guesses trying to sink each others Battleships on one large board.
 - Each has ten shots and the first to sink all the opponents ships wins the the game.
 - The winner is announce at the end of the game.
+- Click on the RUN PROGRAM button to restart the game
 <br>

 ## Site Owner Goals